Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple sources of data

-In model (\ref{equ:main_model}), the physical reality, denoted as $y^R(\mathbf x)$ at any coordinate $\mathbf x$, can be expressed as the summation of the mathematical model and discrepancy function, i.e. $y^R(\mathbf x)=f^M(\mathbf x, \bm \theta)+ \delta(\mathbf x)$, which follows the construction introduced in \cite{kennedy2001bayesian}.
-The innovation of the model (\ref{equ:main_model}) is to explicitly model the measurement bias contained in the observations.
+In model (\ref{equ:main_model}), the physical reality, denoted as $y^R(\mathbf x)$ at any coordinate $\mathbf x$, can be expressed as a summation of the mathematical model and discrepancy function, i.e., $y^R(\mathbf x)=f^M(\mathbf x, \bm \theta)+ \delta(\mathbf x)$, which follows the framework in \cite{kennedy2001bayesian}.
+The innovation in (\ref{equ:main_model}) is to explicitly model the measurement bias (spatially correlated pattern) contained in different sources of observations.
+Here we have two goals.
+The first goal is to estimate the calibration parameters, discrepancy function, and measurement bias.
+The second goal is to predict physical reality by combining the calibrated physical model with the discrepancy function.

-For our scientific goal, long-wavelength ``ramp'' artifacts may appear in InSAR data due to errors in satellite orbits.
-Linear or quadratic ramp parameters may be estimated together with geophysical model parameters if the ramps cannot be corrected independently (for instance using data from GPS sensors) \cite{Simons2007}.
-Here for simplicity, and because the area of geographic area of interest is relatively small, we assume that linear and higher-order ramp terms are negligible.
-Because InSAR measures ground displacements relative to a subjective point assumed to be non-deforming, however, we must account for possible error in the mean value of each image.
-Hence, we assume an unknown mean parameter $\mu_l$ for the $l$th interferogram, where $l=1,...,k$, in model (\ref{equ:main_model}).
-In general, the intercept and trend in the observations can be modeled as a mean function $\mu_l(\cdot)$ in model (\ref{equ:main_model}), if they are not captured in the mathematical model.

-The assumption in (\ref{equ:main_model}) that measurement bias terms are independent may be violated in practice.
-To reduce dependency between the sources (InSAR images), we only use interferograms which do not share any acquisition times.
-When the measurement bias is not independent, one may model the data from different sources in a latent factor model, where the factor loading matrix is often estimated by the correlation between each source of the data.
-However, estimating the correlation between each source of the data introduces extra dimensions of difficulties in calibration, and thus we do not pursue this direction in this work.
-A possible approach to model the dependency across sources is through the linear model of coregionalization (LMC) \cite{gelfand2004nonstationary}.
-The principal component analysis was used to estimate the loading matrix in LMC in calibration \cite{higdon2008computer}, and a new way of estimating the loading matrix was recently introduced in \cite{gu2018generalized}.